benjamindiallo/blogging/README.md

 # blogging
 A simple micro-blogging web application.
-Please note that this application is under development.
+Please note that this application is still under development.

 ## Todo
 * add unit test